toddfoster/adlessCalc/readme.md

 Begun 19 May 2012

 ## TODO
-* v.38 limit number digits to width of screen / precision
 * replicate ability of calculator to repeat computation by pressing =
 * shiny keys
 * Add buttons in landscape mode